Citation: Midtgaard, Rune. RepFocus - A Survey of the Reptiles of the World. (www.repfocus.dk). Latest update:

 Contents:

-11 species, all of which are endemic.
+15 species, which are all endemic.

 Endemism: 0% 100%